X-Raym/wavesurfer-wp/readme.txt

 Customizable HTML5 Audio controller with waveform preview (mixed or split channels), using WordPress native audio and playlist shortcode.

 == Description ==
 This plugin replaces the default WordPress audio player with a player capable of displaying audio waveforms.
-It can display a mix of the different audio channels (for podcast, radio, e-learning, music), or all channels simultaneously (for sound tutorial, sounds-packs showcases, products demo etc...), which is is main purpose.
+It can display a mix of the different audio channels (for podcast, radio, e-learning, music), or all channels simultaneously (for sound tutorial, sounds-packs showcases, products demo etc...), which is its main purpose.

 By working with the default audio/playlist shortcode, you have two great advantages: